Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Magic System/Magic System.md

 - always has a physical medium but can be spoken, gestured, written, ect.
 ### [[Voice of Silence]]
 [[#Signifier]] of sentience
-the third voice does not speak, it is the silent voice, the space between thoughts, the moment of now without intention, it is the center and where the [[#Soul]] lies, the "I am" at the center of expirence
+the third voice does not speak, it is the silent voice, the space between thoughts, the moment of now without intention, it is the center and where the [[#Soul]] lies, the "I am" at the center of experience
 ### [[Voice of the Sign]]
 [[#Signified]] of consciousness
 The second voice is the alignment of the silence and the structure, an understanding of each voice through the other, the union through a sign, its the voice that travels using the medium of [[Signa]], a "second voice" the first being the voice of structure

 # [[Complex Plane]]
-mundane reality can be split into four main forces gravity, electromagnetism, the strong force and the weak force, in [[Mythopoeia]], these forces form "planes" of reality, the complex plane is a fifth plane to reality that is formed from the properties of [[Signa]] and [[Binding]], [[Life]] affects the complex plane even without Signa, the higher density the closer the bond spirit realm has with the physical thus increasing the amount of Signa that can exist in an area
+mundane reality can be split into four main forces gravity, electromagnetism, the strong force and the weak force, in [[Mythopoeia]], these forces form "planes" of reality, the complex plane is a fifth plane to reality that is formed from the properties of [[Signa]] and [[Binding]], [[Life]] affects the complex plane even without energy in [[Signa Field]], the higher density the closer the bond [[Spirit Realm]] has with the physical thus increasing the amount of Signa that can exist in an area

 When an objects contained another system, that system is embedded with an amount of Signa and rotated into the complex plane, this allows spirits to sense and interact this new system in unique ways
 - Inspired a lot by myths, legends and fairy tales, the fae/spirit realm